DevExpress/devextreme-documentation/api-reference/_hidden/dxFilterBuilderField/format.md

 Formats a value before it is displayed.

 ---
+See the [format](/api-reference/50%20Common/Object%20Structures/format '/Documentation/ApiReference/Common/Object_Structures/format/') section for information on accepted values.

 This property also controls the user input in cells that use the [DateBox](/api-reference/10%20UI%20Components/dxDateBox '/Documentation/ApiReference/UI_Components/dxDateBox/') UI component for editing.
 For cells that use other UI components, you can specify the [editorOptions](/api-reference/_hidden/dxFilterBuilderField/editorOptions.md '/Documentation/ApiReference/UI_Components/dxFilterBuilder/Configuration/fields/#editorOptions').**format** property.

 ---